 Perhaps the best commentary on Christmas as it is observed in the United States is a television special made over 50 years ago: A Charlie Brown Christmas.
 In this 22-minute animated miracle, the congenitally depressed titular hero puzzles over the meaning of the holiday.
-Nearly all the answers he receives further depress him, be it Lucy’s greed-crazed psychiatrist’s attempts at pathologizing him, or his sister Sally’s letter to Santa in which she offers Santa the option of simply sending her cash, “preferably $10s and $20s.”
+Nearly all the answers he receives further depress him, be it Lucy’s greed-crazed psychiatrist’s attempts at pathologizing him, or his sister Sally’s letter to Santa in which she offers Father Christmas the option of simply sending her cash, “preferably $10s and $20s.”

 The Christmas Charlie Brown sees around him is one that has become hopelessly commercialized: even Snoopy has entered his doghouse in a decorating contest with cash prizes.
-Charlie Brown’s dejection continues until, Linus steps to the front of the stage, asks “lights, please”, and recites the Nativity story from Luke.
+Charlie Brown’s dejection continues until Linus steps to the front of the stage, asks “lights, please”, and recites the Nativity story from Luke.
 “That’s what Christmas is all about, Charlie Brown.”
 One of the many wonderful things about Peanuts is Charles Schulz’ unapologetic Christianity, with Linus the cast theologian.
 A Charlie Brown Christmas concludes with all the children moving the decorations from Snoopy’s commercialized doghouse to Charlie Brown’s little tree (Linus: “I didn’t know they made wood Christmas trees anymore”), and joining in a religious carol, “Hark, the Herald Angels Sing.”

 A Charlie Brown Christmas humorously indicts the commercialization of Christmas.
 It was a response to the situation in this country in 1965, but, if anything, it is even more relevant to twenty-first century American Christmases.
 Today, not only has commercialism prevailed, but the religious element has been all but purged from a holiday that, lest we forget, is called Christ Mass.
 (In Charlie Brown’s words: good grief!)
 I suspect that, with its Biblical quotes and carol finale, A Charlie Brown Christmas couldn’t be made in the current anti-clerical climate.

 Readers acquainted with other entries in the Blogfolio may perhaps be aware of the fact that the present writer is Jewish.
 My father converted to Judaism when he married my mother, but the one thing he didn’t want to relinquish was the celebration of a family Christmas.
 Thus I grew up with the holiday, and received an only child’s haul of presents every December 25th.
 (My Chanukah haul was smaller.)
 Getting presents is good and all that – Charlie Brown says as much – but, even though we weren’t Christian, and even though we unequivocally didn’t believe in the Divine aspects of the story of the Nativity, we were aware of the fact that Christmas is a religious holiday.
-Christmas music in our house took the form of carols, my favorite of which was “Hark, the Herald Angels Sing”.
+Christmas music in our house took the form of carols, my favorite of which actually happened to be “Hark, the Herald Angels Sing”.
 I like to think that I sang it with a young child’s acknowledgement and respect of a religious tradition that wasn’t his.

 As a religious adult who has given the question of whether or not to continue celebrating Christmas a great deal of thought, I can only regret the way that Christmas in America has lost complete track of its Christian origins.
 Not only are those origins ignored, they are often scoffed at: consider the horrifying policy of employers who reprimand and even fire employees who dare to wish customers a “Merry Christmas” instead of “Happy Holidays.”
 There is now something wrong with seeing Christmas as a Christian holiday, as even anti-clericalists spend the weeks of Advent running from store to store and participating in the season’s bacchanal of spending.
 That bacchanal can and should be compared to the religious understanding of Advent, which is supposed to be a time of introspection, repentance and preparation for the Tidings of Great Joy that come with Christmastide.